sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\AuthoritiesJsonConfigurationWriter
+### \Darling\RoadyModuleUtilities\interfaces\utilities\ModuleAuthoritiesJsonConfigurationWriter

-A AuthoritiesJsonConfigurationWriter can write a specified AuthorityCollection
+A ModuleAuthoritiesJsonConfigurationWriter can write a specified AuthorityCollection
 to a specified Module's `authorities.json` configuration file.

 Warning: The write() method will overwrite an existing